whiskey32/Arduino-Nano-Autonomous-Glider-Controller/README.md

+# SKRIPSIE 2019.
 # Arduino_nano_glider_controller
-SKRIPSIE 2019.
 Autonomous Glider Controller For a RC Glider.
 The autonomous_glider_controller_0.1.ino sketch contains the main code to be uploaded to Arduino Nano.

-Finished:
+# Finished:
 IMU Measurements:
 - Accelerometer
 - Gyroscope    ( Offsets needs to be determined)